Bramich History, Family Crest & Coats of Arms

 Early History of the Bramich family

 This web page shows only a small excerpt of our Bramich research.
-Another 352 words (25 lines of text) covering the years 1221, 1225, 1500, 1581, 1583, 1748, 1771, 1640, 1702 and 1554 are included under the topic Early Bramich History in all our PDF Extended History products and printed products wherever possible.
+Another 232 words (17 lines of text) covering the years 1221, 1225, 1500, 1581, 1583, 1748, 1771, 1640, 1702, 1668, 1672, 1523, 1557, 1554, 1510, 1511, 1538 and 1544 are included under the topic Early Bramich History in all our PDF Extended History products and printed products wherever possible.

 Bramich Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Bramich have been found, including Bromage, Bromwich, Bromige, Brommage, Bromwiz, Bromwic, Bromidge and many more.

 Early Notables of the Bramich family (pre 1700)

-during the 16th century; and Andrew Bromwich (c.1640-1702), an English...
-Another 26 words (2 lines of text) are included under the topic Early Bramich Notables in all our PDF Extended History products and printed products wherever possible.
+Another 116 words (8 lines of text) are included under the topic Early Bramich Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bramich family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Bramich, or a variant listed above: Henry Bromage who arrived in Virginia in 1622 and Samuel Bromwich who arrived in America in 1763.